browserpass/browserpass-legacy/README.md

 ## Installation

 Start out by downloading the [latest release package](https://github.com/dannyvankooten/browserpass/releases) for your operating system.
 Prebuilt binaries for 64-bit OSX & Linux are available.
+Arch users can install browserpass [from the AUR](https://aur.archlinux.org/packages/browserpass/).

 #### Installing the host application